keefeere/keefeere.me/content/blog/letsencrypt_cf.md

 tags: ["Let's Encrypt", "Cloudflare", "DNS Challenge", "SSL", "acme.sh", "Synology"]
 ---

-# Setting Up Let's Encrypt with DNS Challenge Using Cloudflare on Synology

 Securing your Synology NAS with SSL/TLS certificates is essential.
 Since Synology's built-in Let's Encrypt support does not support wildcard certificates, we can use the `acme.sh` script with Cloudflare's DNS